PyChina/weekly/content/Issue/issue-392.md

 - [Python 和 PyQt: 构建GUI桌面计算器](https://pycoders.com/link/2768/web)
     + REAL PYTHON

-In this step-by-step tutorial, you’ll learn how to create Graphical User Interface (GUI) applications with Python and PyQt.
-Once you’ve covered the basics, you’ll build a fully-functional desktop calculator that can respond to user events with concrete actions.
+In this step-by-step tutorial, you'll learn how to create Graphical User Interface (GUI) applications with Python and PyQt.
+Once you've covered the basics, you'll build a fully-functional desktop calculator that can respond to user events with concrete actions.

 (`是也乎:`